Beauveria bassiana: Ecology

+Wagner and Lewis reported the ability of B. bassiana to grow as an endophyte in corn.

+Toxicity

+The fungus rarely infects humans or other animals, so it is generally considered safe as an insecticide.
+However, at least one case of human infection by B. bassiana has been reported in a person with a suppressed immune system.
+Additionally, the spores may exacerbate breathing difficulties.

+Uses

 Beauveria bassiana can be used as a biological insecticide to control a number of pests such as termites, whiteflies, and many other insects.
 Its use in the control of malaria-transmitting mosquitos is under investigation.
 As an insecticide, the spores are sprayed on affected crops as an emulsified suspension or wettable powder or applied to mosquito nets as a mosquito control agent.